-(164) The maximum time in which a student may complete a HE qualification or Non-Award course is specified in the Periods of Enrolment in the Common Course Rules.
-The University is therefore committed to providing the course for that duration.
+- (170) The maximum time in which a student may complete a HE qualification or Non-Award course is specified in the Periods of Enrolment in the Enrolment Policy. - (171) The University is therefore committed to providing the course for that duration while it is still offered.
 However, the University may from time to time terminate a course and replace it with a new version or a new course.
-In that case, all enrolled students will be eligible to transfer into the new version or course in accordance with the Course Transitional Arrangements accredited for those courses.
-Where a student is able to transition without Credit Disadvantage, they must do so at the next available enrolment period.
-The period for which a replaced course will continue to be delivered (the "Teach-Out" period) to remaining enrolled students will be specified in the Course Transitional Arrangements and may not exceed the period required for a student undertaking a standard load to complete that course.

-(165) Where the University terminates a course and does not replace it with a new version or course, then the Teach-Out period, will be specified in the approved Course Termination and shall not exceed twice the period required for a student undertaking a standard load to complete that course.

-(166) New students may not be enrolled, and lapsed students may not re-enrol into, a course during its Teach-Out period.
+In that case, all enrolled students will be eligible to transfer into the new version or course in accordance with the Course Transitional Arrangements accredited for those courses. - (172) Where a student is able to transition without Credit Disadvantage, they must do so at the next available enrolment period. - (173) The period for which a replaced course will continue to be delivered (the "Teach-Out" period) to remaining enrolled students will be specified in the Course Transitional Arrangements and may not exceed the period required for a student undertaking a standard load to complete that course. - (174) Where the University terminates a course and does not replace it with a new version or course, then the Teach-Out period, will be specified in the approved Course Termination and shall not exceed twice the period required for a student undertaking a standard load to complete that course. - (175) New students may not be enrolled, and lapsed students may not re-enrol, into a course during its Teach-Out period. - (176) Transition/completion arrangements for existing students must be clearly documented and disseminated to all existing students. - (177) At the conclusion of the period for which the course is offered for re-enrolment only, the course will be closed.